texfaq/texfaq.github.io/FAQ-gethelp.md

     those days, a question asked in one issue would only ever be answered in the next one.

-If the ''back question'' searches fail, you must ask the world at large.
+If the "back question" searches fail, you must ask the world at large.

 So, how do you like to ask questions?&nbsp;&mdash; the three available